i-sergienko/i-sergienko.github.io/src/assets/posts/java-operator-tutorial.md

 ```

 The `kubernetesClient` method initializes the `KubernetesClient` instance that will be used by Java Operator SDK to call Kubernetes API and subscribe to events.
-`new DefaultKubernetesClient()` initialized a default client that will either read your `$HOME/.kube/config` file if you're running the app locally, or read the pod's `ServiceAccount` credentials if you're running it inside the cluster.
+`new DefaultKubernetesClient()` initializes a default client that will either read your `$HOME/.kube/config` file if you're running the app locally, or read the pod's `ServiceAccount` credentials if you're running it inside the cluster.
 There is normally no need to manually pass any credentials there.

 The `operator` method "registers" all of the `ResourceController` implementations you've defined (in our case it's only the `BananaController` class), using the `KubernetesClient` we initialized earlier to subscribe to Custom Resource events.